Centre for Heart Lung Innovation

 Vancouver, BC V6Z 1Y6

 Since his relocation to the University of British Columbia in 2007, Dr. Bernatchez has received major research grants and awards.
-He is currently a Scholar from the Canadian Institutes of Health Research (CIHR) and Michael Smith Foundation for Health Research (MSFHR).
+He was a Scholar from the Canadian Institutes of Health Research (CIHR) and Michael Smith Foundation for Health Research (MSFHR).
 His laboratory receives operations funding from CIHR, MSFHR, HSFC, NSERC, the Rare Disease Foundation, MITACS and the Jain Foundation.
-The current and past MSc and PhD students (UBC Pharmacology; 6 total) have received salary awards / graduate studentships from CIHR, NSERC, the BC Proteomics Network and the Governor General of Canada.
+His current and past MSc and PhD students have received salary awards / graduate studentships from CIHR, NSERC, the BC Proteomics Network and the Governor General of Canada.

 Education and Training

 - Post-doctoral fellow - Pharmacology Supervisor: William C. Sessa, Ph.D.
 Yale University New Haven (CT) U.S.A, 2003-2007

 - Ph.D.
 Pharmacology Montréal Heart Institute / University of Montréal Montréal (Qué) Canada, 1999- 2002

 - M.Sc.
 Pharmacology Montréal Heart Institute / University of Montréal Montréal (Qué) Canada, 1997-1999

 - B.Sc.
 Biochemistry University of Montréal Montréal (Qué) Canada, 1994-1997